 As I sat in the school lobby, while my mom fussed out the school staff, I realized an important lesson that day.
 Nobody will understand my allergy better than me, including grown ups, and it’s my responsibility to make sure that I’m safe.
 As I sat there with the school nurse waiting for the ambulance to arrive, I made a pact that I would always speak up and ask questions no matter how uncomfortable it is.
 And if my inquiries are met with an attitude or carelessness, then I won’t eat.
 Because it’s simply not worth the risk.

-If you have food allergies, here’s my advice to be your own self advocate when dining out:
+If you have food allergies, here’s my top 3 tip on how to be your own self advocate when dining out:

-- If you have social anxiety, and don’t prefer in person interaction, you can check to make sure a restaurant is safe before dining.
-You can check the menu for any allergen disclaimers or just to see if the menu offers a lot of your allergen.
+- If you have social anxiety, and don’t prefer in person interaction, you can check the menu for any allergen disclaimers or just to see if the menu offers a lot of your allergen before dining.
 Personally, if the menu has over 5 things I’m allergic to, I steer away because that means that kitchen is high risk.
 But that’s just personal preference. *wink!

 - Depending on the event, venue or occasion, you can be discreet with your allergy.
 I tend to just slip it in with my order, informing the waiter of my allergy and she’ll double check with the chef for me to ensure safety.